uadmin/uadmin-docs/_build/html/_sources/dapi.rst.txt

         return true
     }

-Suppose you are logged in as **admin** and you have the first record in the Item model is named as "Robot".
+Suppose you are logged in as **admin** and you have the first record in the Item model that is named as "Robot".

 .. image:: dapi/assets/itemfirstrecordrobot.png